swyxio/swyxdotio/content/talks-meta/bio.md

-swyx is an Infinite Builder, previously working on Developer Experience at Netlify.
-In his free time he teaches React, TypeScript, Storybook and Node.js CLI's at Egghead.io, and helps run the Svelte Society community of meetups.
+swyx is an Infinite Builder, working on Developer Experience at AWS Amplify.
+In his free time he teaches React, TypeScript, Storybook and Node.js CLI's at [Egghead.io](https://egghead.io/s/26zf5), and helps run the Svelte Society community of meetups.

 https://twitter.com/swyx
 https://github.com/sw-yx